How Math is Becoming Cool in Supply Chain — Again!

 1. Rising Complexity and Volatility Require Algorithmic Intelligence

-The pen-and-paper models or Excel bypasses miss out on more opportunities as supply chains become complex and volatile.
+The pen-and-paper models or Excel bypasses miss out on more opportunities as supply chains become complex and volatile and as supply chain disruption has become a part of everyday life.

 As supply chains are faced with accelerating disruption, rising nationalism, explosive growth in the SKUs, channel complexity, rising consumerism, and calls for sustainability among other factors, they will need to make supply chain decisions in an increasingly holistic manner as opposed to operating in silos.
 Multiple tradeoffs need to be considered in arriving at decisions that do not have unintended consequences.